abel-bernabeu/autoencoder/colorization/README.md

 **[Sept20]** This is the result of the work done for the Artificial Intelligence with Deep Learning postgraduate course at the UPC (Ed.
 2019-2020).

-The goal of the subproject is to explore and understand the filtering, denoising, colorization, etc. of images, but with focus on colorization of face images:
+The goal of the experiment is to explore and understand the filtering, denoising, colorization, etc. of images, but with focus on colorization of face images:

 **Grayscale to Colored Images**

 ![Colorization concept image](https://github.com/abel-bernabeu/autoencoder/blob/master/colorization/Colorization_concept.png)

-**Milestones in the colorization subproject:**
+**Milestones in the colorization experiment:**

 Build a face images dataset based on Voxceleb2 - Exploring a vanilla AE - Using AE for face colorization